JKLolling/Backyard_Bonnaroo/README.md

 ## Obstacles and Solutions

+### Retrieve nearby shows
 When a user searches a location for shows, they only need the shows close to that location.
 Populating the map with every show would be extremely slow.
 One approach would be to retrieve all the shows then filter the results based on distance.
 While this works for smaller databases, it is not particularly scalable.
 The solution I implemented was to filter in the actual Postgresql query itself, thereby eliminating all downstream filtering.
 Below, I included the Haversine Formula (which calculates the distance between two points on the globe) as part of a postgresql query.
 I also filtered based on the user's selected date.
 The result is a performant, scalable way to retrieve the exact information needed.
 ```JavaScript
 @show_routes.route('/', methods=['POST'])